Guides

 Measured from the floor to the centre of the bullseye

-Diagram showing the official dart board height of 173cm from floor to bullseye centre Always measure from the floor to the centre of the bullseye — not the top of the board.
+Diagram showing the official dart board height of 173cm from floor to bullseye centre Measure to the dead centre of the bullseye.
+Not the top.
+Not the bracket.
+The bull.

-If your floor is uneven or carpeted, use a spirit level to ensure your measurement is accurate.
-Even a 1-2cm difference can affect your game over time.
+If your floor is uneven or you've got thick carpet, use a spirit level to make sure your measurement is accurate.
+Even being 1-2cm off will affect your throw over time.
+You'll build muscle memory for the wrong height and wonder why you can't hit the same shots anywhere else.

 The Diagonal Method — The Easiest Way to Check Your Setup